-Did you know?
 In 1986, the state of Iowa entered into an agreement with the U.S. Nuclear Regulatory Commission to protect the health and safety of Iowans by regulating radioactive material in Iowa.

-Why is Radiological Health important to promoting and protecting the health of Iowans?
+Why is Radiological Health important to protecting and improving the health of Iowans?

-- Exposure to radiation in large amounts can cause immediate and long-term health effects, including cancer and death. - lowans could be exposed to radiation at any time each day because of the common use of industrial and medical radioactive materials and machines. - Radiation occurs naturally in the environment; however, anything beyond this natural exposure may be unnecessary and could be harmful. - lowa has one of the highest rates of indoor radon levels in the country. - High quality mammography machines and images are essential to finding breast cancer early. - lowans of all ages are at risk for over-exposure to ultraviolet light from tanning beds.
+- Exposure to radiation in large amounts can cause immediate and long-term health effects, including cancer and death. - lowans could be exposed to radiation at any time each day because of the common use of industrial and medical radioactive materials and machines. - Radiation occurs naturally in the environment; however, anything beyond this natural exposure may be unnecessary and could be - Iowa has one of the highest rates of indoor radon levels in the country. - High quality mammography machines and images are essential to finding breast cancer early. - lowans of all ages are at risk for over-exposure to ultraviolet light from tanning beds.